KevinBytesTheDust/CVAmp/README.md

 adheres itself to the available screen space.

 ### Important
-- Only tested on Windows 10 and Chrome Version 92.0.4515.131
+- Maximum recommended chrome instance count is ~25.
+  CPU load is heavy.
+Bandwidth is ok with low resolution.
 - Requires a list of SOCKS 5 proxies
-- Tested with 20 instances, very CPU heavy.
-Bandwidth is ok with low resolution.
-- works with -headless option, too.
+- Headless option can reduce CPU load by ~30%.
+- Only tested on Windows 10 and Chrome Version 93.0.4577.63

 ### In action